Joan Laporta: The return of Pep Guardiola

 After dismissing Barcelona head coach Frank Rijkaard, Laporta appointed the untested and inexperienced Pep Guardiola, Barça's team captain at the end of the "Dream Team" era.
-Guardiola's only experience as a coach was with the B team the previous season (which won promotion from the fourth tier to the third).
+Guardiola's only experience as a coach was with the B team the previous season, which won promotion from the fourth tier to the third.
 Although the team started poorly, losing the first match to Numancia and drawing the second, Barcelona had the best season in its history, winning the treble of La Liga, the Copa del Rey and the UEFA Champions League, Supercopa de España and UEFA Super Cup titles followed in August, as well as a FIFA Club World Cup victory in December.
 He was succeeded by Sandro Rosell in 2010.

-2021–: Second tenure as club president
+2021–2026: Second tenure as club president

 In November 2020, Laporta announced president candidacy for the 2021 FC Barcelona presidential elections.
 In January 2021, he officially entered the presidential race after presenting 10,252 signatures out of which 9,625 were validated and was the favorite to win the presidential election.
 On 7 March, Laporta won the presidential election, in which he received 54.28% of the vote ahead of Víctor Font and Toni Freixa who received 29.99% and 8.58% of the vote respectively.
-He succeeded Josep Maria Bartomeu who resigned in October 2020 to avoid facing a vote of no confidence from the club members.
+He succeeded Josep Maria Bartomeu, who resigned in October 2020 to avoid facing a vote of no confidence from the club members.

+Following his election, Laporta immediately set about restructuring the club's executive and sporting departments, appointing Ferran Reverter as CEO and Mateu Alemany as director of football, while initiating changes across the legal, professional, and youth sections.
+His tenure oversaw major squad overhauls, including the departures of Lionel Messi and other senior players due to financial constraints, as well as key signings such as Sergio Agüero, Memphis Depay, and later Robert Lewandowski, Jules Koundé, and Raphinha.

+Under his leadership, Xavi Hernández was appointed first-team coach in November 2021, restoring stability and guiding the team to improved performances, including winning the 2022–23 La Liga title.
+He later appointed Hansi Flick as head coach, who led the club to a domestic double in the 2024–25 season.
+Off the pitch, he secured major sponsorships, including Spotify and Nike, oversaw funding for the new Camp Nou and Espai Barça projects.

+On 9 February 2026, Laporta resigned as Barcelona president, in accordance with Article 42.f of the club's statutes, to stand for re-election.
+He stated the move was strategic and not related to any immediate crisis.
+Laporta entered the campaign alongside candidates Víctor Font, Xavi Vilajoana, and Marc Ciria.
+Eight members of his executive team also resigned, and Rafa Yuste was appointed interim president to ensure institutional continuity until 30 June 2026.

+2026–present: Re-election and third tenure

+On 15 March 2026, Laporta was re-elected as Barcelona president, taking 68% of the vote, beating candidate Víctor Font in the process.